yitzchak/dicy/docs/README.md

     configuration.
 -   [Options][] — The options that can be passed to DiCy from the command line, the YAML option files, or TeX magic comments.
--   [Events][] — The events emitted during a build.
-Only applicable when using the library interface to DiCy.
+-   [API][] — Usage details on the library interface and the JSON-RPC interface.

 ## Command Line Usage